WVURAIL/dspira/_posts/2020-07-24-HornOperation_Intro.md

 categories: ['Observing']
 order: 2
 meta_description: "Find out what a horn radio telescope can measure.
 Explore hydrogen signals from the Milky Way and the main parts of the DSPIRA receiver."
+equipment: "A browser to read the example spectrum.
+No telescope is needed for this introduction."
+preparation: "Review what the hydrogen line and background represent before operating the spectrometer."
 ---

 ## The Horn Telescope: An Overview